VXUS vs IXUS: Head-to-Head Comparison

 Choose VXUS if: You want investors seeking global diversification beyond the u.s. market, those building a complete world stock portfolio when paired with vti, investors who believe international stocks are undervalued relative to u.s. equities.
 It's managed by Vanguard with an expense ratio of 0.07%.

-Choose IXUS if: You want u.s. investors seeking comprehensive international diversification at low cost, three-fund portfolio strategies needing a single international equity allocation, investors who believe international stocks will outperform u.s. markets going forward.
+Choose IXUS if: You want u.s. investors seeking detailed international diversification at low cost, three-fund portfolio strategies needing a single international equity allocation, investors who believe international stocks will outperform u.s. markets going forward.
 It's managed by BlackRock with an expense ratio of 0.07%.

 Can You Own Both VXUS and IXUS?